Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes

 where $(\lambda_{i})_{i\in \mathbb{N}}$ is a sequence of real numbers such that $\sum_{i=0}^{\infty}\lambda_{i}^{2}<\infty$, $(e_{i})_{i\in\mathbb{N}}$ is an orthonormal sequence of continuous functions, and $(Z_{i})_{i\in\mathbb{N}}$ a sequence of independent standard Gaussian random variables.
 Notice that the Karhunen-Lo\`eve expansion is a special case of what we are introducing.
 In this case the error induced by replacing the process by a rate-optimal quantizer of its truncation up to order $m$ is given by

 where $\forall \; 0 \leq i \leq m, \; Y_{i}$ is an optimal quantizer of $Z_{i}$ taking $N_{i}$ values and $\prod_{i=0}^{m}N_{i}\leq N$.
 More precisely we get that

-If moreover $\lambda_{N}^{2}\underset{N\to\infty}{\asymp}\frac{1}{N^{\delta}}$, with $1<\delta < 3$, it is shown in \cite{LH} that, the optimal product-quantization of level $N$ is achieved when the dimension of the quantizer $m$ is of order $\log{N}$ and that it satisfies
+If moreover $\lambda_{N}^{2}\asymp\frac{1}{N^{\delta}}$, with $1<\delta < 3$, it is shown in \citep{LH} that, the optimal product-quantization of level $N$ is achieved when the dimension of the quantizer $m$ is of order $\log{N}$ and that it satisfies

-When the basis $(e_{k})_{k \in \mathbb{N}}$ chosen in the series expansion is not orthonormal, an alternative rate-optimal quantization method is presented in \cite{JG}.
-The idea consists in truncating the series up to the optimal order $m\asymp \log{N}$ and to consider the finite-dimensional covariance operator $K^{m}$ of the truncation given by
+When the basis $(e_{k})_{k \in \mathbb{N}}$, chosen in the series expansion, is not orthonormal, an alternative rate-optimal quantization method is presented in \citep{JG}.
+The idea consists in truncating the series up to the optimal order $m\asymp \log{N}$ and then considering the finite-dimensional covariance operator $K^{m}$ of the truncation given by

 More specifically, consider $H$ a linear subspace of $L^2$ defined by $H = \text{Span}((e_{i})_{0\leq i \leq m}) $.
 The operator $T_{K^{m}}$ is given by